Where to Camp for Free in the South Island

 8. Lake Tennyson Scenic Reserve

-Kayaking and fishing are available on this isolated lake, but one of the most popular activities here is mountain biking.
+Kayaking and fishing are available on this isolated lake, but one of the most popular activities at the Lake Tennyson Campsite is mountain biking.
 Of course, as with every single location of the country, hiking is always an option too!

 9. Thicket Burn